PARKINSON’S DISEASE & SSD BENEFITS

-If you want to learn more about Cannon Disability’s representatives, then read our About Us page.
-For instance, Andria Summers is an amazing advocate.
-She can help you with your Medicare plan.
+If you want to learn more about our lawyers and staff, then read our About Us page.
+For instance, Andria Summers is can help you choose the best Medicare plan.
 She has also won thousands of SSDI cases.
-Dianna Cannon has been representing SSD and SSI clients for thirty years.
-Brett Bunkall also has significant experience helping people obtain their SSI and SSD benefits.
+Dianna Cannon has been helping SSD and SSI clients win benefits for more than thirty years.
+Brett Bunkall also has years of legal experience helping people obtain their SSI and SSD benefits.
 We are experts.
 You can trust us to help you win SSD and SSI benefits.

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 Also, we help our clients with their Medicare benefits.
 Our lawyers and staff can help you apply for benefits using the SSA’s website.

-Likewise, if you need an appeal, we can help you do that too.
+Likewise, if you need an appeal, then we can help you do that too.
 There are also many forms you will need to fill out.
 But, don’t worry.
 If you have questions about these forms, then we will answer them.
-You can learn more about SSA’s appeal forms here.
+You can learn more about SSA’s appeal forms.
 Call us for a free review of your Parkinson’s disease case today.
-Contact us now about your Parkinson’s disease and SSD benefits application.
-We can help.
+Contact us now about your Parkinson’s disease and SSDI benefits application.
+We can help you.